-Grey or black shorts (various styles are available, please see the website and infographic for some examples)
+Grey or black shorts (various styles are available, please see the website and infographic for some examples).
+Cycling shorts are not permitted.

 Sandals are permitted but they must not be open-toed.

 School Caps - these are optional, although they will be needed for school trips and outdoor play in the Summer.